spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

 # How to test

 At first you should set a cookie to receive our development version of the adlib.
-Go to https://adtechnology.axelspringer.com/beta.php, choose "Development (Beta)" and click "set branch".
+Go to https://adtechnology.axelspringer.com/beta.php, choose "Alpha (Alpha)" and click "set branch".
 Now you should see the new cls placeholder on our pages.

 ## Further resources